PhilSwiss/ticmctile/README.md

     The data can be saved as sprites (-s / --sprites) instead of tiles.
     Tiles/sprites can start on a different page (-p / --page) instead of 0.
     In the PRO version of TIC-80 there are up to 8 memory banks (-b / --bank) to store the tiles/sprites, instead of only one.
+The colors of the image can be kept (-k / --keep), replacing the default colors (Sweetie-16) of the TIC-80.

     examples:
        ticmctile imagefile.png